MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 ---
-title: Hybrid solution for implementing a AI-based footfall detection using Azure and Azure Stack
+title: Hybrid pattern for implementing a AI-based footfall detection using Azure and Azure Stack
 description: Learn how to use Azure and Azure Stack services, to implement an AI-based footfall detection solution for analyzing retail store traffic.
 author: BryanLa
 ms.service: azure-stack